-- Quality Control (QC) sample: Reconstitute the lyophilized sample with 1 mL of the same diluent used for preparing the proBDNF standard curve. - Detection antibody (100x) and streptavidin-HRP conjugate (100x): dilute one hundred-fold with Assay Diluent A; do not use culture medium or assay diluent A enriched with HA blocker; and prepare enough volume to add 100 μL per well. - Wash buffer (10x): crystals may form at the bottom of the bottle; equilibrate to room temperature, mix thoroughly and dilute ten-fold with ultrapure water; each 8-well strip requires about 25 mL of 1x wash buffer per assay
+- Quality Control (QC) sample: Reconstitute the lyophilized sample with 1 mL of the same diluent used for preparing the mouse proNGF Standard curve.
+This will provide a QC sample within 1.75 - 3.25 ng/mL. - Detection antibody (100x) and streptavidin-HRP conjugate (100x): dilute one hundred-fold with Assay Diluent D; do not use cell culture medium to dilute these reagents and prepare enough volume to add 100 μL per well. - Wash buffer (10x): crystals may form at the bottom of the bottle; equilibrate to room temperature, mix thoroughly and dilute ten-fold with ultrapure water; each 8-well strip requires about 25 mL of 1x wash buffer per assay.

-9. Assay Procedure
+Assay Procedure